BYU-Aeronautics-Club/BYUAeronauticsClub.github.io/_pages/DBF-guides/week-by-week/overview.md

 ## Post-season

-Now you just want to make sure to write down the things you learned from the competition, update this page and other DBF-guides that you haven't already, and set yourself up for success next year.
+Now you just want to make sure to write down the things you learned from the competition, update this page and other DBF-guides-temp that you haven't already, and set yourself up for success next year.